nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-*  Valid cases of a fosterer entry in the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add) are still applied in this alternative way to add a fosterer.
+*  The restrictions imposed on what makes a valid fosterer, as explained in the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add), still applies in this alternative way of adding a fosterer.
 </div>

 ![Profile](images/screenshots/ProfilePage.png)